U.S. Small Business Administration 7(j) Management and Technical Assistance Program for Small Businesses

 7(j) training, provided to eligible firms and their employees, includes very

-provided in an online format with live instructors and the ability for
+be provided in an online format with live instructors and the ability for

 students to participate and ask questions.
-Up to 40 participants per workshop will receive
+Up to 40 participants per

-A total of 140 online workshops will be conducted during FY 2015.
-Course offerings
+A total of 140 online workshops will be conducted during FY 2016.
+Course

 Federal Contracting Topics: